Eco-label for Desert Camps in Jordan

 2012 - 2014

-The project works toward enabling camp owners to adopt resources friendly behavior and practices, which would eventually contribute to the conservation and sustainable use of the fragile ecosystems and habitats.
-This was achieved through the creation of a detailed eco-label criteria’s that defines standards for acceptable conditions at the camps area, practices and procedures which should be followed at the camps and the level of staff knowledge and awareness toward environment.
-The project has contributed positively in enhancing marketability of provided services, thus improve livelihoods for the local community.
+The project worked toward enabling camp owners to adopt resource friendly behavior and practices, which would eventually contribute to the conservation and sustainable use of the fragile ecosystems and habitats.
+This was achieved through the creation of detailed eco-label criteria that define standards for acceptable conditions at the camps area, practices and procedures which should be followed at the camps and the level of staff knowledge and awareness toward the environment.
+The project has contributed positively in enhancing marketability of provided services, thus improving livelihoods for the local community.

 USAID/ Public Action Project (PAP)

-- Knowledge, awareness and capacities of local communities toward environment in remote areas of Jordan enhanced, with better income generation.
+- Improved knowledge, awareness and capacities of local communities toward the environment in remote areas of Jordan, which led to increased income generation.

-- Ten camps in Wadi Rum & one camp in Wadi Musa area obtained the eco-label certification.
+- Ten camps in Wadi Rum and one camp in the Wadi Musa area obtained the eco-label certification.

-- Criteria’s and an explanatory note for Green Key/Eco-friendly desert camps were published.
+- Published criteria and an explanatory note for Green Key/Eco-friendly desert camps.